 3 people favorited this theater

 The Cinema was opened as a single screen by Cornell Cinemas on May 23, 1967.
 The opening movie was “How to Suceed in Business Without Really Trying”.
 Located adjacent to the Triphammer Mall which comprises several local business and services, the theater was Ithaca’s first commercial movie house built outside the downtown area.
 It offered ample parking and, more importantly, superb viewing facilities.
 The glass facade in the International Modern style opened on to a spacious lobby with an attractive concession stand and lounge areas.
 The perfectly raked auditorium with two aisles and three banks of spacious seating accommodated 800 patrons.
 With no balcony, its walls and proscenium were draped in green and dark blue fabric, with a traveller curtain of the same fabric.
 The large, gently curved screen with excellent strereophonic sound and perfect masking complemented its first-rate projection equipment.
-But audiences declined to trek to the suburbs, and the theater closed periodically for want of seat-filling fare.
+But audiences declined to trek to the suburbs, and the theatre closed periodically for want of seat-filling fare.